poetaster/lunamidiboy/README.md

 # lunamidiboy
 A tribute to the lunamod synth for midiboy/adruboy.
 Plays a 64 element sequence with PWM.
+Record changes to the sequence in realtime.

+Install on a Midiboy or Arduboy with the Arduino IDE.

 The up and down keys change Frequency.